 - To develop analytical and problem-solving skills

-Problems are given with lecture and practical material in appropriate parts of the course.
-Worked answers and tutorials are provided after you have had the chance to solve them.
-A lab tutorial session is given to provide practice at answering such problems The examination uses problems as an assessment medium.
+Two tutorial sessions are given to provide practice at answering problems.
+Worked answers are provided after you have had the chance to solve them.
+The examination uses problems as an assessment medium.
 The exam is worth 60%.

 - To encourage critical assessment of scientific literature